 Visiting Nurse Association

 The health of a community depends upon its ability to work toward common health goals and upon adequate distribution of health resources to all of its members.
-Since 1910, the Visiting Nurse Association has worked collaboratively with Dubuque's private and public sectors, to reduce the spread of infectious disease, see that infants and children are properly immunized, educate people regarding healthy lifestyles, promote oral health, provide supportive services to elderly in their homes, offer parenting support and so much more.
+Since 1910, the Visiting Nurse Association (VNA) has worked collaboratively with Dubuque's private and public sectors, to reduce the spread of infectious disease, see that infants and children are properly immunized, educate people regarding healthy lifestyles, promote oral health, provide supportive services to elderly in their homes, offer parenting support, and so much more.
 Since 1997, the VNA has provided Public Health in Clayton County through the Elkader VNA office.

 Relationship with Finley